All Products

 None

-This method is called when there is a response from the service.
+This method is called when the service sends a response.
 The message is a JSON string.
-Parse it to get information such as the Task ID (task_id parameter) and the number of billable characters in the current request (characters parameter).
+Parse the string to obtain information such as the task ID (the task_id parameter) and the number of billable characters in the request (the characters parameter).

 def on_complete(self) -> None